The table below describes the stages to establish a trading account.

 When that is the case, the provisions for “termination (of a selling or servicing arrangement or the contract) for cause” that are set out in A2-3.1-01, Lender Breach of Contract, will apply.

-The lender will be liable for any losses Fannie Mae incurs due to the lender’s default with the Capital Markets Sales Desk.
+The lender will be liable for any losses incurred by Fannie Mae due to the lender’s default with the Capital Markets Sales Desk.
 See E-1-03, List of Contacts.
-The following table details the remedies that are available to Fannie Mae when it declares a lender to be in default under its trading account:
+The following table details the remedies that are available to Fannie Mae when it declares a lender to be in default under its trading account.

 |If …||Then …|